Copperhead-Software/Heatmap-docs/docs/source/usage.rst

 view the number of all-time clicks on your site.

 ``option 2:``
-view the country data of all-time clicks on your site. this will show
+view the country data of all-time clicks on your site. this will show the number of requests per country in descending order.